Deadlines & Policies

 Return of Unearned Title IV Funds

-Federal regulations have been enacted which state that students may forfeit a portion of their federal student financial assistance if they fail to complete the program of study in which they were enrolled.
+Federal regulations state that students may forfeit a portion of their federal student financial assistance if they fail to complete the program of study in which they were enrolled.
 The policy affects students who:

 a) Received or were eligible to receive federal student financial assistance authorized under TITLE IV of the Higher Education Act (HEA); i.e., Federal Pell Grants, Federal SEOG awards or Stafford/PLUS loans awarded under the Federal Family Education Loan (FFEL) or Federal Direct Student Loan (FDSL) programs.